simplworld/simpl.world.website/_posts/1018-06-21-understanding-the-simpl-data-model-and-scope-api.md

 ---
 layout: post
-title: "Understanding the Simpl Data Model and Scope API"
+title: "Understanding the Simpl Data Model"
 date: 2018-06-21 14:38:00 -0500
-categories: News
+categories: Design
 author: Jane Eisenstein
 excerpt: |
-    A high-level explanation of the Simpl data model and Scope API
+    The Simpl data model was designed to support developing gamified simulations with as much flexibility as possible.
 ---

 Background